 - Continuation of the New Jersey Renewable Energy Manufacturing Incentive - provides rebate support for qualifying clean energy equipment and systems manufactured in New Jersey.
-In 2010 the current program, which includes solar modules, inverters and racking systems will be expanded to incorporate eligible wind and bio power equipment; - ✤ As part of the April, 2010 revised Program Plan the REIP incentive levels for solar are being reset to \$1.35/Watt for residential, and
+In 2010 the current program, which includes solar modules, inverters and racking systems will be expanded to incorporate eligible wind and bio power equipment; - ❖ As part of the June, 2010 revised Program Plan the REIP incentive levels for solar offered during funding cycle 3 of the 2010 program year are being reset to \$0.75/Watt.
+This rebate level will only be available to